 The Teaching Guide accompanying each daily lesson includes support for expansion of what students can do in relation to language expectations.
-An example of this expansion support is reflected in Unit 3 Week 4 of the daily lessons.
+An example of this expansion support is reflected in Unit 3 Week 5 of the daily lessons.
 There is a section under differentiated instruction that provides language and words needed for each level of students, approaching level, on level, beyond level, and ELL which provide appropriate suggestions at each proficiency level.

 There are opportunities for students to work with interpretive and expressive communication modes as they engage with disciplinary practices, units, lessons, texts, and tasks.
-An example of interpretive and expressive modes can be found in the resource library for Unit 3 Week 4.
-Students are asked to read a passage about studying abroad, reflect on the reading with a partner, and write about the passage which reflects an example of each communication mode in action.
+An example of interpretive and expressive modes can be found in the resource library for Unit 6 Week 3.
+Students are asked to read a passage about ice, summarize the passage, and write about the passage which reflects an example of each communication mode in action.